HenriquesLab/DL4MicEverywhere/docs/DOCKER_DESKTOP.md

      width="50%"
      height="50%" />

+To list all the container images that currently occupy space on your computer:

+`sudo docker images`

+to clear all unused images:

+`docker image prune -a`

+to clear all unused containers, networks, images:

+`docker system prune -a`

 ## Pause, restart or kill Docker

 To pause, restart or close Docker you can always click on the shortcut symbol of docker: